Getting deployed is not the easiest thing in the world, but someone’s gotta do it.

 How To Handle Being Away?

-Here are a couple of things that kept me busy and I know it can help you survive this deployment so that it doesn’t feel as long as it actually is.
+Here are a couple of things that kept me busy and I know they can help you survive this deployment so that it doesn’t feel as long as it actually is.

-If you’re alone, make friends with another buddy and maybe this would be a good time to get to know each other.
+If you’re alone, make friends with others and maybe this would be a good time to get to know each other.

 You are fighting a war together and you are not going to survive this deployment if you try and keep to yourself the whole time.

 When I was in, we almost did everything as a platoon and it was amazing.